 There are processor architectures which can access data more efficiently (i.e. master) when they start at addresses which are multiples of a certain number (e.g multiples of 32 Bit).

-[PRS_SOMEIP_00611] [Alignment of data shall be realized by inserting padding elements between the preceding data and the data that shall be aligned.]
-(RS SOMEIP 00028)
+[PRS_SOMEIP_00611] [Alignment of data shall be realized by inserting padding elements after the variable size data if the variable size data is not the last element in the serialized data stream.]
+(RS_SOMEIP_00028, RS_SOMEIP_00029)